 During a season of fasting and prayer in 2004, many things came to light for me, as I had been asking the Father to show me who the “he” is in Daniel 9:27.

-Many theologians, and pastors had been using this verse to invent a seven-year tribulation period in the last days.
-Additionally, many of them arrive at a false conclusion from Daniel 9:27, that it is speaking about the “Anti-Messiah” (Antichrist) who supposedly “Confirms a covenant with many, for one week.”
+Additionally, many people arrive at the false conclusion that the word “he” in Daniel 9:27 is speaking about an “Anti-Messiah” (Antichrist) leader in the future who supposedly “Confirms a covenant with many, for one week.”

 Even though capitalization is a construct of the English language, (and there is no such thing as capital letters in Hebrew), I find it interesting that the King James translators capitalized the word “Prince,” when the prophecy seems to be speaking of the future Messiah, hence “The Messiah, the Prince.”

-When it is speaking of the Roman Army of General Titus, the phrase “The People of the prince,” the word “prince” is not capitalized.
-It’s obvious that the English translators understood that these were two different subjects being described.
+When it is speaking of the Roman Army of General Titus, the phrase “The People of the prince,” does not capitalize the word “prince.
+It’s obvious to me, that the English translators understood that these were two different subjects being described.

 Therefore, we must ask ourselves (when reading Daniel 9:27), who is the “he” in this verse?
 To understand who it is, we must look at the previous two verses: